Origin-destination analysis looks at how traffic flows between different areas. Each area can be both an origin and a destination.

 Similar to the Trend analytics, the first time you open this page, it will load with a number of default settings:

-It compares the
+It computes the

-Number of trips between these two days for all origin-destination pairs.
+Number of trips between all origin-destination pairs.

 It selects 3 areas or less from your drawing layers and uploaded GeoJSON shapes.